A simple framework to get your most important work done:

 2. I choose to say no.

-Our ability to get important work done is directly related to our ability to say no to work that’s less important.
+Your ability to get important work done is directly related to your ability to say no to work that’s less important.

-Some things may be more difficult to turn down than others, but everything can — and should — be declined or postponed for work of higher priority.
+Some things are more difficult to turn down than others, but everything can – and should – be declined or postponed for work of higher priority.

-When we recognize this, we discover our daily productivity often boils down our choices about when to say no.
+Your productivity often boils down to your choices about when to say no.

 Try this: